 This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 This rule is not intended to have retroactive effect.
-This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.
+This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with the Secretary a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
 After the hearing the Secretary would rule on the petition.
-The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review the Secretary's ruling on the petition, provided an action is filed not later than 20 days after date of the entry of the ruling.
+The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review the Secretary's ruling on the petition, provided an action is filed not later than 20 days after date of the entry through group action of essentially small entities acting on their own behalf.
+Thus, both statutes have small entity orientation and compatibility.